18+ | Please play responsibly | Terms and Conditions apply | Commercial Content

 2023 Rugby World Cup Semi-Finals: The Last Four Standing

-At this stage, one of the four teams still in the running requires two more wins to lift the Webb Ellis Cup.
+One of the four teams still in the running requires two more wins to lift the Webb Ellis Cup.
 Even for the calmest, the Rugby World Cup semi-finals will set the nerves on edge.
-The first Rugby World Cup semi-final will be played on Friday, the 20th of October.
+The first Rugby World Cup semi-final will be on Friday, October 20.
 The second comes up the following day, with the Stade de France in Saint-Denis hosting both.

 A week from the quarter-final stage to the Rugby World Cup semi-finals gives some time for the bodies to recover.
 It also makes for impatience, and that can lead to mistakes.
 Who can keep their calm and book their place back at the Stade de France on the 28th of October?